BombShellReaper/Palworld-Linux-Server/README.md

 # Palworld server
-This is the step-by-step on how to setup and run a Ubuntu Palworld server.
+This is a step-by-step guide on how to set up and run a Ubuntu Palworld server.
-# Update-Upgrade-Clean_up
+# Update, Upgrade, & Cleanup
     sudo apt update
     sudo apt full-upgrade -y
     sudo apt autoremove -y